-Notes: The films are in the order of the Ozflicks Ranking List, which is updated annually and was last updated in September 2019, and the numbers after the film suggestions are also from this list.
+Notes: The films are in the order of my Ozflicks Ranking List, which is updated annually and was last updated in September 2019, and the numbers after the film suggestions are also from this list.
 Spoilers have been avoided as far as possible in the information about the top 50 Australian films.
 For 50 more recommendations, see Ozflicks Guide to the Top 100 Australian films (Part 2 – 51 to 100).

 Genre: Drama (with Romance, Comedy, Arthouse elements)